The largest and heaviest meteorite to hit Ireland and the UK in historic time

 WATCH: Dr Patrick Roycroft discussing the Brasky Mass Meteorite on RTÉ's Hidden Treasures

 The Brasky Mass is, therefore, the largest, and heaviest, fragment of the Limerick Meteorite.
 Originally, it weighed some 65 lbs, but over the years, after people taking bits off, that has reduced down to a still very imposing 59.5 lbs, or 27.06 kg, which is its weight today.
 It is about the size of a football.
 The Brasky Mass landed on the estate lands of a Mr Christopher Tuthill Esq in northeast Co.
-Limerick, burying itself at least two feet into the hard earth and described at the time as having a sulphurous small and still warm.
+Limerick, burying itself at least two feet into the hard earth and described at the time as having a sulphurous smell and still warm.
 Mr Tuthill lived at Faha House and the meteorite was delivered there shortly after it’s landing place was discovered.

 How the Brasky Mass came to be in the National Museum of Ireland is a story of luck, the finer details of which are still being worked out.
 What we can say at present is something like the following.
 Mr Christopher Tuthill, who had taken original possession of the Brasky Mass, passed his house and estate to his son George Tuthill, and we know George owned it by 1837.
 George married and had children, and one of his daughters subsequently married into a neighbouring land-owning family, called the Taylors.
 The happy couple then moved to the Taylor estate in about 1859, and they took the Brasky Mass with them, presumably as a present from George.
 The Taylors lived in Hollypark, a few miles from Faha House, and there the meteorite stayed for possibly two or three generations.
 However, during the 20th century, the Taylor estate became too much to manage and its last owner, a Miss C. E. Taylor, decided to sell up and auction everything off in about 1938.